rajbot/pixi/rotate.md

-# How to rotate files in Slack
+# How to rotate images in Slack

 1. Install the Pixi Slack app.
 1. Invite `@pixi` into a Slack channel (`/invite @pixi`).